 Learn where to find good recipes

-Back away from Pinterest.
-I know.
-I know.
-Pinterest is the best place for ideas on the internet.
-You can even find and follow my preserving board.
-However, anyone who is new to the canning scene will have a difficult time assessing the safety of canning recipes on the internet.
+However, anyone who is new to the canning scene will have a difficult time assessing the safety of canning recipes.
 And here’s the thing; Anyone can make up a canning recipe and put it online.
 I could write and publish about canning peanut butter using a cardboard box method, but that doesn’t mean it’s safe.
 There are some wonderful canning tips and recipes online, but if you don’t know if a source is trustworthy than it’s simply not worth the risk.

 Know how to appropriately sterilize jars and lids

 Of all the points I’ve covered in this post, this one seems to be the least understood.
-I have had only a vague understanding in this area, and have generally erred in the direction of over-sterilizing.
-Which, I suppose, is better than the alternative.
+I have generally erred in the direction of over-sterilizing, which, I suppose, is better than the alternative.
 Here are the recommendations from the National Center for Home Food Preservation.

 How to store and use finished canning